What Is Bodily Injury Liability Coverage?

 Step 4: Match Your Uninsured Motorist Coverage

 It's smart to match your BI limits with your uninsured and underinsured motorist coverage.
-Many drivers on the road carry only minimum limits — if one of them hits you, your UIM coverage is what bridges the gap.
+As many as one-third of drivers on the road may carry only minimum limits — if one of them hits you, your UIM coverage is what bridges the gap.
+You can also check whether you might be underinsured right now with a quick coverage review.

 State Minimums vs. Recommended Coverage & When to Add Umbrella Insurance